News|Articles|August 21, 2025

 Amid increased concerns of vaccine hesitancy among the parents of pediatric patients, researchers sought the most effective communication methods to curb this growing phenomenon.

-“One of the biggest challenges to maintaining high vaccine coverage is vaccine hesitancy, classically defined as ‘delay in acceptance or refusal of vaccines despite availability of vaccine services,’” wrote authors of the study.
+“One of the biggest challenges to maintaining high vaccine coverage is vaccine hesitancy, classically defined as ‘delay in acceptance or refusal of vaccines despite availability of vaccine services,’” wrote the authors of the study.
 “Vaccine hesitancy has also been defined more broadly to include parents who have concerns or negative attitudes about vaccination even though they get their children vaccinated.”

 READ MORE: Q&A: Persistent Vaccine Hesitancy Amid Increased Coadministration Rates

 Amid increased instances since the start of the pandemic in 2020, vaccine hesitancy has made a significant impact on public health and childhood immunization.
-According to Unicef data, approximately 67 million children missed out on necessary vaccinations from 2019 to 2021.4
+According to UNICEF data, approximately 67 million children missed out on necessary vaccinations from 2019 to 2021.4

 Among caregivers and parents of young patients, researchers conducted online database searches for studies that explored the impact of communication interventions aiming to reduce vaccine hesitancy.
 In line with childhood vaccinations commonly administered to children under the age of 6, researchers excluded interventions that targeted adolescent or adult vaccine schedules.